jarusll/the-logs/index.md

 I learnt a lot today.
 Hosted my first site from scratch.
 Although `caddy` made alot of things easy, I will read about hosting for the coming days.

 This will be my playground.
 I'll go from this scavenged setup to production docker-compose with caddy or nginx.
-I am already

 # 2022-05-29